Follow TV Tropes

 • Immune to Bullets:

-• One of the first rules of Kivotos's world that you learn is that the girls who live in this city are, to human standards, absurdly durable; being shot with hollow-point rounds from modern firearms is, to them, roughly the equivalent of a normal human having small rubber bouncing balls thrown at them.
+• One of the first rules of Kivotos's world that you learn is that everyone who live in this city are, to human standards, absurdly durable; being shot with hollow-point rounds from modern firearms is, to them, roughly the equivalent of a normal human having small rubber bouncing balls thrown at them.
 You need to start getting into the territory of Flak 41s and tank-mounted guns to talk about weapons that can seriously threaten these girls in a single shot (and even then, early in the story, Serika is hit with a Flak round and is only really knocked out, winded, and in need of a little rest afterward).
 It's implied in-story (and shown in gameplay) that, with enough effort, small arms rounds can threaten the girls to an extent, but it takes a lot of it to get there; a later chapter features a character having an entire magazine of 5.56x45 from an M4 emptied at point blank range directly into her head, and another character involved estimates that this will, maybe, keep the victim unconscious for an hour.

 • Improbably Female Cast: All the residents of Kivotos (who aren't robots or sapient canines or sinister, obsidian energy beings) are humanoid girls.